Inspiraling binary charged black holes in an external magnetic field: Application of post-Newtonian dynamics in Einstein-Maxwell theory: Post-Newtonian expansion in Einstein-Maxwell theory

 The computational framework requires appropriate gauge choices to eliminate unphysical degrees of freedom and simplify the field equations.
 For the gravitational sector, we adopt the harmonic gauge condition

 where $\Gamma^\mu_{\rho\sigma}$ denotes the Christoffel symbols.
-This choice linearizes the principal part of Einstein's equations and facilitates the iterative solution procedure.
-Correspondingly, for the electromagnetic sector, we impose the Lorenz gauge condition
+This choice linearizes the principal part of Einstein's equations and facilitates the iterative solution procedure. {Correspondingly, for the electromagnetic sector, we impose the Lorenz gauge condition

-where the equality follows from the metric compatibility of the covariant derivative.
-These gauge choices ensure consistency between the gravitational and electromagnetic sectors while maintaining the manifest covariance of the formulation.
+where the approximation holds at leading post-Newtonian order since $\sqrt{-g} = 1 + \mathcal{O}(c^{-2})$ in our perturbative expansion around flat spacetime. } These gauge choices ensure consistency between the gravitational and electromagnetic sectors while maintaining the manifest covariance of the formulation.

 For an isolated binary system without external fields, the 1PN-corrected Lagrangian for charged black holes takes the form

 where the Newtonian and 1PN contributions are given by

 In the neutral limit ($q_1 = q_2 = 0$), this expression reduces to the well-established Einstein-Infeld-Hoffmann (EIH) Lagrangian \cite{EIH-Lagrangian,Patil:2020dme,Khalil:2018aaj}, as verified in the harmonic-coordinate formulation by Blanchet and Damour \cite{deAndrade:2000gf}.
 The electromagnetic contributions preserve the fundamental conservation laws: the Lagrangian remains invariant under spatial rotations and spacetime translations, ensuring conservation of total energy, momentum, and angular momentum for the isolated system.